Arc vs Chrome (2026): Is Arc Browser Worth Switching From Chrome?

 Google Chrome

-- Best benchmark performance
+- Best benchmark performance of any browser

 - All platforms (Windows, Mac, Android, iOS, Linux)

-- 20 years of polish and reliability
+- 20 years of polish, stability, and reliability

-- Heavy memory usage
+- Heavy memory usage with many tabs

-- Google data collection
+- Google data collection and tracking

 - Traditional tab-based UI (no innovation)